isaacnmm/pestpolicy-hugo2XX/content/posts/cockroach-vs-palmetto-bug/index.md

-- Make a poison using three partsboric acidand one part powdered sugar The sugar is the lure, and then the boric acid takes over and kills them.�Read Also:
+- Make a poison using three partsboric acidand one part powdered sugar The sugar is the lure, and then the boric acid takes over and kills them.Read Also:
 [Do Cockroaches Bite?](https://pestpolicy.com/do-cockroaches-bite/)
 ## Conclusion
 As if that isn't enough, these hardy cockroaches can survive two or three months minus food and go an entire month with no water.